Interdisciplinary Concentration (BIS)

 - Proposals require the approval of the sponsoring dean(s) of the college(s) involved in the inter-disciplinary program offering.
 Individual colleges may elect to require that proposals first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
 Approval at this stage, including any formal vote, should be noted as specified in the program proposal.

 - The dean should send approved proposals to the Vice Provost and to the chair of the University Senate Committee on Academic Programs (CAP).
-The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools (SACS) requirements.
+The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requirements.
 Depending on the nature of the proposed program, the vice provost may ask others to review the proposal as well.

 - If the proposal is found to be in good order, the vice provost will notify the chair of CAP that it is ready for consideration by the University Interdisciplinary Programs Committee.
 If problems are found with the proposal, the vice provost will notify the sponsoring college dean(s), sponsoring department(s) and/or unit(s) to resolve the issues before committee consideration.